Where we covered this

 refuses to accept the court’s authority.

-its economic leverage in the hope of securing the region’s neutrality in the
+will fully deploy its economic leverage in the hope of securing the region’s

-event of a military incident or crisis involving the United States or its
+neutrality in the event of a military incident or crisis involving the United

-allies.
-In the East China Sea, China will continue to increase its military
+States or its allies.
+In the East China Sea, China will continue to increase

-pressure on Japan around the disputed Diaoyu/Senkaku Islands.
-Still, as in
+its military pressure on Japan around the disputed Diaoyu/Senkaku Islands.

-Southeast Asia, here too, Beijing is unlikely to risk an armed conflict,
+Still, as in Southeast Asia, here too, Beijing is unlikely to risk an armed

-particularly given the unequivocal nature of the U.S. security guarantee to
+conflict, particularly given the unequivocal nature of the U.S. security

-Japan.
-However small, any risk of China losing such a conflict would be
+guarantee to Japan.
+However small, any risk of China losing such a conflict

-politically unsustainable in Beijing and have massive domestic political
+would be politically unsustainable in Beijing and have massive domestic

 Near-term risks and long-term strengths